hackingmaterials/pv-vision/README.md

 We also provide you with packages of analyzing your own data.
 The tutorials of using `PV-Vision` can be found in folder `tutorials`.
 The tutorials cover *perspective transformation*, *cell segmentation*, *model inference* and *model output analysis*.

 ## To do
-1. We will upload some EL images for users to practice after we get approval from our data provider.
+1. ~~We will upload some EL images for users to practice after we get approval from our data provider.~~ **Done**
-2. We will improve the user experience of our tools.
-We will do more Object-oriented programming (OOP) in the future version.
+2. ~~We will improve the user experience of our tools.
+We will do more Object-oriented programming (OOP) in the future version.~~ **Done**
 3. We also developed algoritms of extracting cracks from solar cells.
 We will integrate the algorithms with `PV-Vision`.
-4. We want to predict the worst degradation amout based on the existing crack pattern.
+4. We want to predict the worst degradation amount based on the existing crack pattern.
 This will also be integrated into `PV-Vision`.